kdbanman/macros/doc/index.md

 A game community could be hosted on a service that deals with users, social, tournaments, rankings, etc.
 That game instances could be synchronized on this service.

+For this slice, the service need not scale beyond a single machine.
+A centralized controller for a cluster of Gameroom servers could be designed later.

 # TODO